humanwhocodes/humanwhocodes.com/src/content/blog/2024-01-10-fsx-modern-filesystem-api-javascript.md

 1. The `fsx` singleton
 1. A constructor that lets you create another instance of `fsx` (such as `NodeFsx` in `fsx-node`)
-1. A constructor that lets you create an impl instance for the runtime package (such as `NodeFsxImpl` in `node-fsx`)
+1. A constructor that lets you create an impl instance for the runtime package (such as `NodeFsxImpl` in `fsx-node`)

 This lets you use just the functionality you want.